Skip to main content Skip to main content

 Quiz · 5 questions ↓

 The two numbers that define economic underfunding are the Projected Benefit Obligation (PBO) and the fair value of plan assets.
 PBO is the present value of all benefits the plan has promised, computed using a discount rate management chooses each year.
 Plan assets are the actual investments dedicated to paying those promises.
-PBO minus plan assets is the economic shortfall.
-Reported balance-sheet pension liability is often smaller because accounting smoothing parks part of the gap in Accumulated Other Comprehensive Income (AOCI) inside equity, where it amortises through future pension expense.
-The owner's adjustment is to put the full economic shortfall back on the leverage line.
+PBO minus plan assets is the economic shortfall - and since 2006 (FAS 158, now ASC 715), US GAAP puts that FULL funded-status deficit on the balance sheet as a liability.
+What accounting still smooths is the INCOME STATEMENT: unamortized actuarial losses and prior service costs sit in Accumulated Other Comprehensive Income (AOCI) and bleed into pension expense over years, so reported earnings can look healthier than the plan's true year-by-year economics.
+The owner's adjustments: treat the funded-status deficit as debt-equivalent, stress the discount rate (a lower rate balloons the PBO), and remember the AOCI balance is future expense already incurred in economic terms.

 LeverWhat management can flexDirection of flatter reportingOwner's check